shopware5/shopware/UPGRADE.md

     * `Shopware_Controllers_Frontend_Account::ajaxLoginAction` is deprecated
     * `Shopware_Controllers_Frontend_Account::loginAction` usage to load a login page is deprecated.
 Use `Shopware_Controllers_Frontend_Register::indexAction` instead for both registration and login
 * New jQuery plugin helper which provides all the basic operations every jQuery plugin needs to do
+* Added serveral javascript libraries that enhances the supported features of the IE 8 and above

 ## 4.3.0
 * Removed deprecated Zend Framework components: